nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 ## Rebuilding the Repository Index

-If you need to reindex the whole repository, you can do this from the JSF UI, at **Admin** > **Elasticsearch** > **Admin** tab, or from the [Nuxeo Dev Tool Browser Extension](https://doc.nuxeo.com/nxdoc/nuxeo-dev-tools-extension).
+If you need to reindex the whole repository, you can do this from the [Nuxeo Dev Tool Browser Extension]({{page page='nuxeo-dev-tools-extension'}}#features).

 You can fine tune the indexing process using the following options:

-*   Sizing the indexing worker thread pool.
-The default size is 4, using more threads will crawl the repository faster:
+- Sizing the indexing worker thread pool.
+The default size is `4`, using more threads will crawl the repository faster:

     ```
     elasticsearch.indexing.maxThreads=4
     ```

-*   Tuning the number of documents per worker and the number of document submitted using the Elasticsearch bulk API:
+- Tuning the number of documents per worker and the number of document submitted using the Elasticsearch bulk API:

     ```
     # Reindexing option, number of documents to process per worker